Ed94/gencpp/docs/AST_Types.md

 # AST Types Documentation

-While the Readme for docs covers the data layout per AST, this will focus on the AST types avaialble, and their nuances.
+While the Readme for docs covers the data layout per AST, this will focus on the AST types available, and their nuances.

 ## Body